Faith is to hear the melody of the future

 4. The Prayers follow.
 We keep the prayers as a response to what we have heard.
 The Nicene Creed is offered, followed by the Prayers of the People and then the Confession of Sin.
 (See Bulletin) At this point, we have completed the first half of our worship referred to as the “Liturgy of the Word.”
 We conclude this part by exchanging of the Peace, Community Announcements, and the blessing of birthdays and anniversaries.

-The second half of the service is called the “Liturgy of the Altar,” where, in the consecrated Body and Blood of Christ, we are concretely given what we have previously experienced as a reminder.
+The second half of the service is called the “Liturgy of the Altar,” where, in the consecrated Body and Blood of Christ, we are concretely given what it means to be the People of God.

 6. The Worship concludes with all of us offering a prayer of Thanksgiving for what we have received and what God calls us to be (see Bulletin).
 A closing hymn is sung and then Fr.
 Michael dismisses us to return to the world as God’s ambassadors.
 We’re done.
 You did it.